McDonald's faces 'show me' moment with new CEO strategy

 Most financial analysts who cover McDonald's are on the sidelines.
 Twenty have "hold" ratings on the stock, one is at "sell" and seven are at "buy" or higher, according to Thomson Reuters data.

 They expect Easterbrook to outline more corporate cost cuts, sales of restaurants to franchisees and steps to simplify its menu.
-He may also elaborate on plans to experiment with customized sandwiches and new mobile technologies.
+He may also elaborate on plans to experiment with customised sandwiches and new mobile technologies.
 Among options traders, bullish bets on McDonald's turnaround plan picked up last week.
-[ID: nL1N0XS19N]

 Some analysts said Easterbrook has what it takes to overcome McDonald's challenges.